GaneshVarma1/FriendAi/README.md

 # FriendAI

 FriendAI is a Next.js-based AI companion web app that provides a modern UI/UX, authentication, and deployment best practices.
-It allows users to chat and call with an AI friend, ensuring a seamless and engaging experience.
+It allows users to chat and call with an AI friend, ensuring a seamless and engaging experience.We’re working on bringing you high-quality voice calls with AI.
+Stay tuned for this exciting feature!

 ## Features